 What are “Sanctuary” Jurisdictions?

-No state or federal law defines what constitutes a “sanctuary city.”
+In contexts beyond that of Executive Order 13768, neither state nor federal law defines what constitutes a “sanctuary city.”
 Instead, the term “sanctuary” is generally used in reference to state or local governments—such as cities and counties—that have adopted policies limiting their cooperation with the federal government’s enforcement of federal immigration laws.
 However, the exact limitations that have been adopted vary across “sanctuary” jurisdictions.
 Moreover, some jurisdictions have implemented such policies, but have not adopted the term “sanctuary.”
-For example, some have instead designated themselves as “welcoming” jurisdictions.
+For example, some have instead designated themselves as a “welcoming” jurisdiction.